How to Get Points Off Your New Jersey Driver's License

 In New Jersey, having points on your license can lead to insurance surcharges (at six points) and the suspension of your driving privileges (at twelve points).
 You should know how many points have been assigned against you, but can also check by requesting a copy of your driving record from the NJDMV.
 Don’t know if you have points?
-Here are some common traffic violations that can have points associated with them:
+Here are some common traffic violations, compiled by our Atlantic City personal injury lawyers, that can have points associated with them:

 - Hit and run involving a personal injury: 8 pts.

 - Passing in a no-passing zone: 4 pts.

 - Improper turn: 3 pts.